thindil/nish/README.md

   invalid, separated colors for environment variables and commands' arguments which contains quotes or double quotes.
 Can be enabled or disabled in the shell's options.
+* Suggestions for commands when the user entered an unknown command.
+It is possible to set the precision of the suggestions with the shell's option.
+The feature can be disabled either.
 * Setting the terminal title, can be enabled or disabled in the shell's options.

 ### How to install